remzicam/xai_privacy_intent/README.md

 2. Many machine learning models can be difficult for the average user to understand, leading to mistrust and skepticism.
 The app's explainable AI capabilities make it easy for users to understand how the model works, increasing trust in its results.

 3. In regulated industries, it is often necessary to provide clear explanations for the decisions made by machine learning models.
 The app's explainable AI capabilities allow businesses to easily comply with these regulations, improving compliance and reducing the risk of legal challenges.

+## Tools Used

+• transformers: to classify intents of privacy policy sentence

+• transformers-interpret: to interpret and explain the model decision/prediction

+• streamlit: web app and deployment

+• plotly: to vizualize model inference

+• html-css: to make streamlit web app more beautiful